-- 2. Adequate advance planning must be conducted for each forum.
+2. Adequate advance planning must be conducted for each forum.
 A request to hold a forum must be received by the Principal at least three weeks before the scheduled date of presentation.
-For each request the Principal will appoint, after consultation with the requesting student group, an advisor affiliated with the school. - 3.
-The standards for approach to discussion, style of presentation, and use of visitors as defined above will apply to student-initiated forums.
+For each request the Principal will appoint, after consultation with the requesting student group, an adult advisory group consisting of at least two parents and two faculty members.

+3. The standards for approach to discussion, style of presentation, and use of visitors as defined above will apply to student-initiated forums.